Black Sabbath “Black Sabbath”

 The Point

-Piano and bongos open up a soft groove before Nilsson begins to unleash the vox.
-Everything’s Got Em is a wonderful and catchy opener.
-Each track is bookended with Harry’s comforting narration, complete with water sips and page turns.
-The story is like a fable, about Oblio, the only boy in town without a point on his head.
-After multiple listens (a must have record for road trips) you may catch yourself singing the narration as much as the songs.
-“The thing is you see what you want to see and you hear what you want to hear.
-Dig?”
+Piano and bongos open up the groove before Nilsson begins to speak.
+“Everything’s Got Em” is a wonderful, catchy opener.
+Each track is bookended with Harry’s comforting narration, audible sips of water sips and page turns providing homey color.
+The story is a fable.
+Oblio, the only boy in town without a point on his head.
+After multiple listens (a must have record for road trips) you may catch yourself singing the narration as much as the songs “…you see what you want to see and you hear what you want to hear.”

-“After the incident with the bottomless pit…” The orchestration is perfect on this record, with mellow piano, clavinet, mandolin, pizzicato strings, restrained percussion; every rhythm on this record seems to interlock in the most satisfying way.
-Nilsson created a pop sound with a hint of jazz on this record that you’ll find nowhere else.
-And tracks like Think About Your Troubles, Are You Sleeping, and Me And My Arrow that you will never forget.
+The orchestration: piano, clavinet, mandolin, pizzicato strings, mellow percussion; every rhythm on this record interlocks in the most satisfying way.
+Nilsson crafted a pop sound with a hint of jazz that you’ll find nowhere else.
+“Think About Your Troubles,” “Are You Sleeping,” and “Me And My Arrow” are tracks that you will never forget.

 “Think About Your Troubles”